Joe Bryan

-Joseph Edward Bryan (born 17 September 1993) is an English professional footballer who plays as a left-back for club Millwall.
+Joseph Edward Bryan (born 17 September 1993) is an English former professional footballer who played as a left-back.

 He is also capable as a left-sided midfielder and left-sided wing-back.
 He has also made over 200 appearances for his hometown club Bristol City, as well as having loan spells with Bath City and Plymouth Argyle.

 Club career

 Bristol City

 Bryan playing for Bristol City in 2017.

 Bryan was born and raised in the area of Bristol.
 He came through his local team Bristol City's youth levels; signing his first professional contract in 2011, agreeing terms to be a Bristol City player for at least two years.

 On 24 November 2011, Bryan joined Conference National side Bath City on a two-month loan deal, effectively lasting until January.
 He scored in a 3–1 win over AFC Telford United.

 He made his professional debut for Bristol City on 6 March 2012, in a 3–2 win over Leicester City at Ashton Gate.
 In March 2013, he joined Plymouth Argyle on loan until the end of the season.
 Bryan made his debut for Plymouth the same day against Bradford City and scored his first Football League goal at Chesterfield in April.

 He returned to Bristol City at the end of the season having played on the left side of midfield in ten consecutive games for Argyle.
 Bryan scored his first goal for City in the Bristol derby with Rovers in September, and his first league goal for the club came in November against Crawley Town.
 In June 2015 he signed a contract extension keeping him at Bristol City until 2019.
 The 2016–17 campaign saw Joe Bryan become statistically the best left back in the division.

 Bryan starred in City's 2017–18 EFL Cup run to the semi-finals, scoring the third goal in a 4–1 win against Premier League side Crystal Palace and then going on to score the first goal in the club's 2–1 win against Manchester United in the 2017–18 EFL Cup quarter-final at Ashton Gate.